Pyrdacor/Ambermoon/FileSpecs/Maps.md

 For NPCs if flag "Text popup" is set, the index is a map text index and only a text popup is shown on interaction.

-Note: In theory any of the 8 lower travel types can be used by monsters.
+Note: In theory any of the travel types can be used by monsters.
 They are used for collision detection.
-Even flying monsters are possible which can move through anything.
+Even flying monsters are possible which can move through anything (travel type 6).
 But in Ambermoon only 2 types are used.
-0x1 for walking or 0x2 for horse.
-The latter is often used to create objects or doors that block monsters but not the player who has travel type 0x1 in general (beside cheating).
-If you want some monsters to pass the doors as well you could use travel type 0x1, too.
+0 for walking or 1 for horse.
+The latter is often used to create objects or doors that block monsters but not the player who has travel type 0 in general on 3D maps (beside cheating).
+If you want some monsters to pass the doors as well you could use travel type 0, too.

 ### Map events